Name

 bridge_capath file path

-One of bridge_capath or bridge_cafile must be provided to allow SSL/TLS support.
+At least one of bridge_cafile, bridge_capath, or bridge_tls_use_os_certs must be provided to allow SSL/TLS support.

 bridge_capath is used to define the path to a directory containing the PEM encoded CA certificates that have signed the certificate for the remote broker.
 For bridge_capath to work correctly, the certificate files must have ".crt" as the file ending and you must run "openssl rehash <path to bridge_capath>" each time you add/remove a certificate.